Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Results

 The measured melt pool surface temperatures and fitted polynomials are shown in Figs.~\ref{fig:cameraTemps}(a) $-$ \ref{fig:cameraTemps}(d).
 The peak temperatures of the liquid alloy ($\sim$3500 K) exceed its equilibrium boiling point (3000 K), which is possible because of the non-equilibrium thermodynamic conditions in the melt pool (e.g., transient heating, recoil pressure, and low accommodation coefficient \cite{myers}).
 For the range of laser power and scanning velocity studied, the solidification time ($t_{sol}$) is estimated to vary from 0.9 ms $-$ 4.1 ms and decreases with increasing scanning velocity for a given laser power.

 The estimated solidification times (calculated as melt pool length divided by the scanning velocity) are longer than those obtained from the raw camera measurements, which underestimate melt pool length.
 The underestimation is a consequence of the limited dynamic range of the camera, which requires long exposure times ($>$100 $\mu$s) to sense temperatures near the alloy melting point (1690 K) \cite{myers}.
 Therefore, melt pool lengths (and uncertainties) are estimated from single track experiments performed using Alloy 625 substrates \cite{heigel2018measurement}, which is similar in composition to Ni-20Cr.
 Further details about the estimation procedure are provided in \ref{sec:poolLength}.
 The extra length is added to the tail of the melt pool and linear cooling is assumed between the final measured temperature and the alloy melting point (1690 K).
+The linear cooling period does not significantly affect the modeling results, as shown in \ref{sec:analyzeAssumptions}.